Australian Wildlife Society - Movements Throughout History

 - The Society was successful in obtaining official protection for the koala first in 1911 and 1912, in New South Wales.

-- In 1911, it was decided that the Society should draft a Bill for introduction to Parliament to take the place of the current and complicated Act to protect native Birds and animals.
-However, the Bill was not enforced (see 1920s).
+- In 1911, it was decided that the Society should draft a Bill for introduction to Parliament to take the place of the current and complicated Act to protect native birds and animals, which became law in 1919.

-- In 1926, the Society expressed regret and dissapointment that the prohibition on the exportation of wild birds was not being enforced.
-Until, in 1948, the Fanua Protection Act was introduced (see 1940s).
+- In 1926, the Society expressed regret and disappointment that the prohibition on the exportation of wild birds was not being enforced.
+Until, in 1948, the Fauna Protection Act was introduced (see 1940s).

 - The Society's 'modest journal' was issued for the first time.
 David Stead was the Editor of the Journal.
 This publication was produced once a year and the bulk of it was occupied by the Annual Report.